 1.2.1 Facility Overview: Platform Hidalgo is located on offshore lease tract OCS-P-0450, approximately seven miles offshore of Point Arguello, California (Latitude 34°29'42.06" North, Longitude 120°42'08.44" West).
 The platform is situated in the Southern Zone of Santa Barbara County.
 Figure 1.1 shows the relative location of Platform Hidalgo off the Santa Barbara County coast.
 Platform operations have been suspended since May 2015 due to the failure of AAPL's pipeline that formerly transported crude oil from the Gaviota Oil Heating Facility to oil refining facilities.
 There are no active oil and gas operations at the GOHF which has been depermitted and is being decommissioned.
 Platform Hidalgo is also being decommissioned.
-With the exception the equipment needed for the decommissioning of the platform such as the fuel gas system, various emergency and non-emergency internal combustion engines and the flare, most of the platform processing facilities are being depermitted in this permit renewal.
+With the exception the equipment needed for the decommissioning of the platform, most of the platform processing facilities are being depermitted in this permit renewal.
 The process operations described below are those formerly in place on the platform.